jawher/jawher.me/content/2015-01-18-parsing-command-line-arguments-finite-state-machine-backtracking.md

 * the FSM is then simplified to get rid of the shortcuts because they may lead to infinite loops
 * the resulting FSM is then used to validate the program call arguments using a backtracking algorithm

-This only covers the high-level concepts and does not cover everything mow.cli does, like collecting, converting and storing the various options and arguments to make then available to the user laterfor example.
+This only covers the high-level concepts and does not cover everything mow.cli does, like collecting, converting and storing the various options and arguments values for the user to retrieve them later.

 <link rel="stylesheet" type="text/css" href="/extra/mow-fsm/styles.css">
 <script src="/extra/jquery-2.1.3.min.js" charset="utf-8"></script>